w3c/Mobile-Checker/CONTRIBUTING.md

 It is pretty simple to add a new check to the mobile checker.
 Create a new check require only an experience in a client side JavaScript developement.

-A new check is composed by 3 composants:
+A new check is composed by 2 composants:
 * the script itself, who will be executed on the tested web page.
-* the issue sent to the user.
+* the issue template, sent to the user.
 * testing.

 ### script
-All check scripts are located in the [lib](https://github.com/w3c/Mobile-Checker/tree/master/lib) directory.
+All check scripts are located in the [lib/checks](https://github.com/w3c/Mobile-Checker/tree/master/lib/checks) directory.
 You just have to add your own script file in the correct category.
 Of course, feel free to create a new category if no category match with your check.
 Ready?
 Let's create your first check!

 This is the basic template of check file.
 Save it in the lib directory: